-The first thing I noticed about Charlene and her Boob Sisters — or Breasties — as they affectionately term each other, is that they all sport terrifically chic pixie cuts.
+The first thing I noticed about Charlene and her Boob Sisters — or Breasties — is that they all sport terrifically chic pixie cuts.
 In the way that gets you inspired like, “wow, maybe I could pull off a pixie too!”
 Although inspiring would be quite an understatement.
 The Breasties backstory is something you’ll want to sit down and tone down for.
-Expect a whole lot of laughs, sniffles and camaraderie that’s as memorable as it is revealing.
-The Breasties band together on a shared experience of having had, fighting and beating Breast Cancer.
+Expect a whole lot of laughs, sniffles and camaraderie that are as memorable as they are revealing.
+The Breasties band together on a shared experience of having had, fought and beaten Breast Cancer.
 All before they even turned 35.
-Cropped hair barely grazes the gravity of their journey; beginning with a staggering diagnosis at the peak of their lives (and careers), to the trials of chemotherapy, going bald… And of course, having to lose their breasts.
+Cropped hair is just a silver of their journey, most of which began with a staggering diagnosis at the peak of their lives (and careers), to the trials of chemotherapy, going bald… And of course, losing their breasts.

 October is officially Breast Cancer Awareness month which, as I gathered from the Breasties, is something so acutely neglected despite being so close and so real to us.
 For this special story, we meet Charlene Koh, a breast cancer survivor and now founder of Breathe Essentials Co., a brand specialising in organic essential oils and hand poured candles inspired by her own recovery journey.
-In an intimate reflection, Charlene looks forward on her cancer fight, its pain, lessons, her Breasties tribe and what you can say to someone battling cancer.
+In an intimate reflection, Charlene looks forward on her cancer fight, its pain, lessons, her Breasties tribe and the best words of affirmation for anyone battling cancer.